 As featured in the UK’s best places for Christmas this winter by Daily Mail, Telegraph and i newspaper, and as shown in The Guardian Gallery.

 'The kids absolutely loved it.'

-Shadows and Light takes place between 5pm and 8pm on the following dates:
+The final few days of Shadows and Light take place between 5pm and 8pm 27-30 December.